METRO: A Software-Hardware Co-Design of Interconnections for Spatial DNN Accelerators: Evaluation

+We implement the proposed \name's software scheduling framework using Python and C++.
+The inputs of the framework include the mapped tensor application operator graph and the NoC specifications.
+The framework automatically performs task scheduling and generates low-level hardware control configurations.
+To support the hardware proposed in Section~\ref{sec:hardware}, we modify the cycle-accurate Booksim simulator~\cite{booksim} to model the router pipelines and micro-architectures.

+We evaluate \name~on the most popular tensor tasks, namely deep neural networks.
+To make full use of the large-scale spatial accelerators' computation power and fully exhibit \name's performance, we consider the challenging multi-model serving tasks~\cite{multi_nn,ghodrati2020planaria}.
+Multiple DNN models run in parallel.
+Multiple layers within a model run in a pipelined manner.
+As listed in Table~\ref{tab:workload}, we select nine DNN models~\cite{bert, wide_resnet, resnet, resnext, vgg, unet, mnasnet, inception, ssd} from multi-model applications, VR/AR tasks, and MLPerf~\cite{mlperf}.
+We adopt the implementations in torchvision 0.9.1 for WideResnet, Resnet, ResneXt, Vgg, Unet, Mnasnet, Inception and SSD.
+We use Bert and Bert-large from Hugging Face’s Transformers library~\cite{transformer_lib}.
+To fit into the spatial architecture, we divide the models into multiple fixed-size segments.
+Layers within a segment are processed pipelined, and segments of a model are processed one by one.
+We allocate a fixed group of cores for each model, which does not change during the execution.

+We develop a compiling toolchain to automatically generate the tensor operator graph from high-level tensor application descriptions, e.g. the ONNX format DNN models.
+The toolchain employs Timeloop~\cite{timeloop} to map a tensor operator to the cores.
+It partitions the core array based on the Hilbert Curve and allocates the partitions to these operators.
+Once a core is mapped with multiple operators, it executes them in an out-of-order style that issues the operator once all its operands are received.

+As shown in Table~\ref{tab:hw_setup}, the spatial accelerator consists of a $16 \times 16$ core array.
+Each core contains a $16 \times 16$ MAC array.
+Each MAC performs one 8-bit multiply-addition per cycle and integrates 56 bytes register to temporally hold operands and partial sums.
+This MAC array is organized in an NVDLA-like weight stationary dataflow~\cite{simba}.
+Each core is also equipped with a 260 KB SRAM scratched buffer, which is private and could only be accessed by components within the core.

-We evaluate the proposed architecture via full-system modeling.
-We use analysis-based approaches to model the processing tiles and cycle-accurate simulators with RTL synthesis tools to estimate interconnection performance and consumption.
-We set the interconnection fabrics and computation tiles with the 1 GHz frequency, and we adopt the same High Bandwidth Memory (HBM) employed by TPUv4~\cite{tpuv4} as the main memory, which provides 1200 GBps memory bandwidth.
-We assume 8 memory controllers with 150 GBps bandwidth each.
-We distribute them equally to the middle of four edges.
+Both the NoC and computation tiles work at 500 MHz.
+And we adopt the same High Bandwidth Memory (HBM) employed by TPUv4~\cite{tpuv4} as the main memory, which provides up to 1200 GB/s memory bandwidth.
+We assume that the system has 8 memory controllers, which equally divide the bandwidth.
+These memory controllers are connected to the cores at the middle of four edges.
+For both baselines and our design, we set the array topology as a 2D mesh.
+Note that our work also supports arbitrary interconnection typologies.

-We use timeloop~\cite{timeloop} to estimate the computation latency of processing tiles.
-And we use Accelergy~\cite{accelergy} to build the cost model of tiles in terms of area and energy, along with gem5-Alladin~\cite{gem5} to estimate the energy and area of primary logical components ( e.g., muxes and adders ), and CACTI~\cite{cacti} to evaluate the SRAM buffers.
-We adapt the hardware parameters of NVDLA cores in~\cite{simba}, and we scale them up 512 GOPs.
-We assume the tiles with double buffer to break the dependency of the communication process and computation process.
-We also assume a split buffer for three tensors.
-The detailed configuration parameters are listed in Table ~\ref{tab:hw_setup}~(b).